top of page

 The Triskelion Polo Club

-The Triskelion Polo Club then established two polo pitches, one for training and chukkas with an additional practice area for players and the other for matches, putting the Ballacooiley Equestrian Estate on par with many UK polo facilities.
+In 2019, the Triskelion Polo Club secured an eight-year lease on the Ballacooiley Equestrian Estate from the Hempsall Family.
+The club then established two polo pitches: one for training and chukkas, with an additional practice area for players, and another for matches, bringing the Ballacooiley Equestrian Estate in line with many UK polo facilities.

 drone4_edited.jpg